godot-nim/demo/README.md

 If you have examples of ported demos using GDScript or other languages, or applications that are small enough to consist of a few classes, please consider contributing.

 See [CONTRIBUTING.md][2] for more details.

+## Copyright

+This repository is made possible by the contributions of many people who have contributed projects.
+Therefore, licensing and copyright holders vary for each demo project.

 [1]: https://github.com/godot-nim/gdext-nim/wiki/gdextwiz
 [2]: https://github.com/godot-nim/demo/blob/main/CONTRIBUTING.md